duc-ng/cryo-em-monitor/README.md

 | label | String | Label displayed          |
 | value | String | Value name in .star file |

-_Note: This configuration is expandable.
+_This configuration is expandable.
 First value is main value and has to be set._

 #### **`data.star`**